Gum arabic

-Gum arabic (gum acacia, gum sudani, Senegal gum and by other names (Note: also known as acacia gum, acacia, Arabic gum, and Indian gum; صمغ عربي)) is a tree gum exuded by two species of Acacia sensu lato: Senegalia senegal, and Vachellia seyal.
+Gum arabic (also known as gum acacia, gum sudani, Senegal gum and by other names (Note: including acacia gum, acacia, Arabic gum, and Indian gum; صمغ عربي)) is a tree gum best known by two most popular species of Acacia sensu lato: Senegalia senegal and Vachellia seyal; although there are over 900 species of trees in the genus.
 However, the term "gum arabic" does not indicate a particular botanical source.
 The gum is harvested commercially from wild trees, mostly in Sudan (about 70% of the global supply) and throughout the Sahel, from Senegal to Somalia.
-The name "gum Arabic" (al-samgh al-'arabi) was used in the Middle East at least as early as the 9th century.
+The name "gum Arabic" (الصمغ العربي) was used in the Middle East at least as early as the 9th century.
 Gum arabic first found its way to Europe via Arabic ports and retained its name of origin.

 Gum arabic is a complex mixture of glycoproteins and polysaccharides, predominantly polymers of arabinose and galactose.
 It is soluble in water, edible, and used primarily in the food industry and soft drink industry as a stabilizer, with E number E414 (I414 in the US).
 Gum arabic is a key ingredient in traditional lithography and is used in printing, paints, glues, cosmetics, and various industrial applications, including viscosity control in inks and in textile industries.

 Definition

 Gum arabic was defined by the 31st Codex Committee for Food Additives, held at The Hague from 19 to 23 March 1999, as the dried exudate from the trunks and branches of Acacia senegal or Vachellia (Acacia) seyal in the family Fabaceae (Leguminosae).
-A 2017 safety re-evaluation by the Panel on Food Additives and Nutrient Sources of the European Food Safety Authority (EFSA) said that although the above definition holds true for most internationally traded samples, the term "gum arabic" does not indicate a particular botanical source; in a few cases, so‐called "gum arabic" may not even have been collected from Acacia (in the broad sense) species, instead coming from e.g. Combretum or Albizia.
+A 2017 safety re-evaluation by the Panel on Food Additives and Nutrient Sources of the European Food Safety Authority (EFSA) said that although the above definition holds true for most internationally traded samples, the term "gum arabic" does not indicate a particular botanical source; in a few cases, so‐called "gum arabic" may not even have been collected from Acacia (in the broad sense) species, instead coming from, e.g., Combretum or Albizia.

 Health benefits

-Gum arabic is a rich source of dietary fibers, and, in addition to its widespread use in food and pharmaceutical industries as a safe thickener, emulsifier, and stabilizer, it also possesses a broad range of health benefits that have been proven through in vitro and in vivo studies.
+Gum arabic is a rich source of dietary fibers.
+In addition to its widespread use in food and pharmaceutical industries as a safe thickener, emulsifier, and stabilizer, it also possesses a broad range of health benefits that have been proven through in vitro and in vivo studies.
 Gum arabic is not degraded in the stomach, but fermented in the large intestine into a number of short chain fatty acids.
-It is regarded as a prebiotic that enhances the growth and proliferation of beneficial intestinal microbiota; therefore its intake is associated with many healthful effects.
+Some health benefits may be present, but further verification is required.
 These health benefits include: